Mason Maggio: 2022

 Maggio would do pre-season testing at Daytona International Speedway for Jankowiak Motorsports in 2022 in an ARCA car.

-NASCAR Camping World Truck Series
+NASCAR Craftsman Truck Series

 2022

 On May 30, 2022, Reaume Brothers Racing announced that Maggio would make his NASCAR Camping World Truck Series debut piloting their No. 33 truck at World Wide Technology Raceway, he would start 33rd and finish 27th.
-On August 8, it was announced that Maggio will make his second start of the season at Richmond Raceway, driving the 96 truck for Peck Motorsports.
-After failing to qualify for the race, Josh Reaume would allow Maggio to drive his 43 truck instead.
+On August 8, it was announced that Maggio would make his second start of the season at Richmond Raceway, driving the No. 96 truck for Peck Motorsports.
+After failing to qualify for the race, Josh Reaume would allow Maggio to drive his No. 43 truck instead.

 Xfinity Series

-2023

 On January 30, 2023, Maggio tested an Xfinity Series car at Charlotte Motor Speedway for MBM Motorsports.
-On February 24, MBM announced that Maggio will make his series debut for the team at Las Vegas Motor Speedway in March.
+On February 24, MBM announced that Maggio would make his series debut for the team at Las Vegas Motor Speedway in March.

+Maggio made his first Xfinity Series start of 2024 in the fall race at Atlanta, finishing eighteenth in the No. 35 car for Joey Gase Motorsports.
+He was announced to drive for Alpha Prime Racing in their No. 45 car in the race at Homestead.